 We have restricted the ability to export data that someone has shared with you, this means the owner of the map have full control of the data when sharing.

 Note: Customers within an Organization can export data from shared maps.

 If you want to share the exports with a colleague or client, add their email address in the share popup.
 Learn more about our Data Sharing capabilities here.

 See our FAQ section for more common answers to questions.

-Our Pro, Business or Premier (formerly Precision), and customers can export all DroneDeploy layers in a few different formats.
-Some of these layers are more customizable than others in terms of what exports are available.
+Our Pro, Business, and Enterprise customers can export all DroneDeploy layers in a few different formats.
+All exports are accessed in the same way but please note that some layers are more customizable than others:

 Once we've generated the export layers, an email will arrive in your inbox with a secure link to download your data.
 The export process is usually complete within a few minutes, but may be longer for very large maps.

 Now, let's walk you through the different type of exports and the customizable options to successfully export your DroneDeploy data and get a feel for what you can expect from each.

 Have you recently upgraded your DroneDeploy subscription?

 If you have recently upgraded your DroneDeploy subscription, your maps will likely not have the export formats available to your new subscription tier automatically.
 Please reach out to [email protected] for reprocessing any maps that need upgraded export file formats.